Buy Gold

 You’ve just started working and are confused about the difference between gross salary and net salary.

-Gross salary is what an employee receives as the total salary package from an organization which includes basic pay, benefits, and taxes.
-Net salary on the other is what the employee receives in-hand after all the deductions are made.
+Gross salary is the total amount an employee gets from a company.
+It includes basic pay, benefits, and taxes.
+On the other hand, the employee receives the net salary in-hand after all the deductions.

 Financial jargon like Gross Salary, Net Salary, CTC, and in-hand salary can be confusing.
 Hence in this article, we will explore everything from their meanings, differences, and how to calculate them accurately.